Linuxbrew/brew/Library/Homebrew/manpages/brew-cask.1.md

 ## BUGS

-We still have bugs — and we are busy fixing them!
-If you have a problem, don’t be shy about reporting it on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).
+We still have bugs - and we are busy fixing them!
+If you have a problem, don't be shy about reporting it on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).

 When reporting bugs, remember that Homebrew-Cask is an independent project from